Professional edition active

 Complications of Auricular Block

-• Adverse reaction to the anesthetic or delivery vehicle (eg, allergic reaction to the anesthetic [rare] or to methylparaben [a preservative])
+• Adverse reaction to the anesthetic or delivery vehicle (eg, known hypersensitivity reaction to the anesthetic [rare] or to methylparaben [a preservative])

-• Rarely, toxicity due to anesthetic overdose (eg, seizure, cardiac arrhythmias)
+• Rarely, systemic toxicity due to anesthetic overdose (eg, seizure, cardiac arrhythmias), or inadvertent systemic absorption of anesthetic (if injected into a blood vessel)

 • Hematoma